0xPolygonMiden/miden-vm/miden/README.md

     &program,
-    StackInputs::default(),       // we won't provide any inputs MemAdviceProvider::default(), // we won't provide advice inputs ProofOptions::default(),     // we'll be using default options )
+    StackInputs::default(),       // we won't provide any inputs MemAdviceProvider::default(), // we won't provide advice inputs ProvingOptions::default(),     // we'll be using default options )
 .unwrap();